Just Add Water (film): Plot

-This film is an offbeat romantic comedy about Ray Tuckby, a decent guy with a dead-end life in the dead-end town of Trona, California.
+This film is an offbeat romantic comedy about Ray Tuckby, a decent guy with a dead-end life in town of Trona, California, which has been all but a ghost town since the local water supply was diverted to Los Angeles.
 After discovering that his wife has had an affair with his brother Mark and that his son Eddie is actually Mark's son, he decides to start his life all over again.

 Ray's mother and sister die after they fight over his mother's secret lemon meringue pie recipe.
 After their funeral, his mother's lawyer gives Ray his share of his mother's legacy, including the recipe.
 He gives the legacy to Eddie for his college expenses, but Eddie says he is working for the local teenage meth baron, Dirk.

 After Ray meets and takes encouragement from Merl, a new Chevron gas station operator, Ray begins to dream again.

 Ray musters the nerve to pursue his childhood love, Nora, and after Dirk shuts down the town's electricity and water supplies, Ray and his neighbors finally plot to take back his community by toppling Dirk.
+Upon their success, rain pours from the sky, refilling the local lake and righting the local ecology.

-Ray then goes on to marry Nora and opens a restaurant with her, using his mother's lemon meringue pie as the signature dish.
+Ray marries Nora and opens a restaurant with her, using his mother's lemon meringue pie as the signature dish.
 Eddie works as his chef while Spoonie, Denny and his wife work as waiters.
 Everything works towards a happy ending, with Nora also shown to be expecting a baby.